rNLKJA/Unimelb-Master-2023-COMP90050/README.md

 Probability that the system fails with a particular $i^{\text{th}}$ module failing last = $P_f\times P_{n-1} = \cfrac{i}{\text{MTTF}}\cfrac{\text{MTTR}}{\text{MTTF}}^{n-1}$

 Probability that a supermodule fails due to any one of the n modules failing last, when other (n-1) modules are unavailable = $\cfrac{n}{\text{MTTF}}\cfrac{\text{MTTR}}{\text{MTTF}}^{n-1}$

+## Communication Reliability

+Stable storage: A storage that is not affected by failures.
+It is used to store critical data that must survive failures.

 ## Transaction Models